KevinMenden/code4green/README.md

 This repository contains the code for the CLI03_Wisely team.
 The focuse of the code is a proof-of-concept for the main functionality of our app **Wisely**.

-All code was written in Jupyter Notebooks which allow to easily explore the code and the results directory here in GitHub, without the need to install anything.
-If you would like to play around with the notebooks and execute them yourself, the following dependencies are required (versions used by us in brackets):

-* python (3.6)
-* pandas (0.24.0)
-* numpy (1.18.5)
-* matplotlib (3.2.2)
-* scikit-learn (0.23.1)
-* seaborn (0.10.1)
-* nb_conda (2.2.2)

 # Notebooks
 The following notebooks should be regarded as our project demo.